HEnquist/camilladsp/backend_alsa.md

 ## Introduction

 ALSA is the low level audio API that is used in the Linux kernel.
 The ALSA project also maintains various user-space tools and utilities that are installed by default in most Linux distributions.

 This readme only covers some basics of ALSA.
 For more details, see for example the [ALSA Documentation](#alsa-documentation) and [A close look at ALSA](#a-close-look-at-alsa)

 ### Hardware devices

 In the ALSA scheme, a soundcard or dac corresponds to a "card".
 A card can have one or several inputs and/or outputs, denoted "devices".
 Finally each device can support one or several streams, called "subdevices".
 It depends on the driver implementation how the different physical ports of a card is exposed in terms of devices.
 For example a 4-channel unit may present a single 4-channel device, or two separate 2-channel devices.

 ### PCM devices

 An alsa PCM device can be many different things, like a simple alias for a hardware device, or any of the many plugins supported by ALSA.
-PCM devices are normally defined in the ALSA configuration file see the [ALSA Plugin Documentation](#alsa-plugin-documentation) for a list of the available plugins.
+PCM devices are normally defined in the ALSA configuration file.
+See the [ALSA Plugin Documentation](#alsa-plugin-documentation) for a list of the available plugins.

 ### Find name of device
 To list all hardware playback devices use the `aplay` command with the `-l` option: